-Immigration & Naturalization Law
+Immigration Law

 Who Can File a Motion To Reopen an Immigration Case?

 Many immigrants who come to the U.S. do so to make a new life here.
 If they are facing a deportation order, their best option to remain in the country legally is to file a motion to reopen their case.
+A motion to reopen is typically filed after a final order of removal, but there are circumstances where it can be filed before the order is final.
 This allows you to present new evidence in your immigration proceedings.
-You can only file this motion when the deportation order is final.

-Who Will Hear Your Motion to Reopen Your Case?
+Who Will Hear Your Motion To Reopen Your Case?

 In addition to the motion to reopen, you can file a motion to reconsider.
-The motion to reconsider asks for a new decision because there was an incorrect application of law in your case.
+The motion to reconsider asks for a new decision because there was an incorrect application of immigration law in your case.

 What Are the Rules for a Motion To Reopen?